-Spring is here, which means it’s time to air out your house after months of being closed up against the cold, check your air con is clean and ready to go, and generally get organised by way of the annual spring clean.
+Spring is here, which means it’s time to air out your house after months of being closed up against the cold and generally get organised by way of the annual spring clean.

 We know it’s not exactly a fun task, so we asked some top home and lifestyle bloggers for their tips to get you motivated.

 Vivian Panagos, Blogger/Interior Designer @ Ish & Chi

 Before starting a spring clean, spend some time decluttering and organising wardrobes and drawers.
 If you’re like me, you will have accumulated things over the months that you may no longer need or use.

 This time of the year is a great time to recycle the old and look at organising the rest.
 Then you can tackle the cleaning, starting from the top – cleaning your ceiling mouldings, light fixtures, windows, dusting your art.
 Wipe down walls, cabinets and joinery, and move furniture and rugs to vacuum underneath.
 A bonus – you might find a few lost coins in the process too.

 When it comes to spring cleaning, there are three things I do to refresh my interiors - clean (of course!), declutter and rearrange to find new ways of using existing pieces to make them feel new again.